How One Court Transcript Proofreader Earned $43,000 in a Year

 The earning potential can also increase if the pages are rush (say I bill rushes at $0.55 per page), or if the jobs just have fewer words per page, which means I can read even more than 100 pages per hour.

-I didn't make millions of dollars, but I did earn over $43,000 (gross) in 2014, which isn't too bad for part-time work.
+I didn't make millions of dollars, but I did earn over $43,000 (gross) in one year, which isn't too bad for part-time work.
 I also took over three weeks of time off for various trips, including a week in Jamaica and a 7-day cruise!

 Is it a hard industry to break into?
 How is this different from proofreading websites, books, or other texts?